cyclomics/nextflow_utils/README.md

 # Testing lessons learned with nf-test:

+1. Only one 'nextflow_process' or 'nextflow_process' can be present per file.
+1. The output of your tuple is nested pretty deep in the process.out object.
 1. Dont compare to large objects, as this makes the stdout hard to read in case of a test failure:
     ```json
     def first_line = lines.get(0)